-Less Than Heroic is a semi-monthly, free to read serial novel that I write and illustrate.
-I started this as a way to build discipline and writing, and to write a fun story without the pressure.
+Less Than Heroic was a semi-monthly, free to read serial novel that I write and illustrate.
+I started this as a way to build discipline, finish something, and to write a fun story that I enjoyed telling.

 “You could show him a little mercy,” Sensei Roberts said.
 “He can’t fight back, you know.”

 Molly ceased her assault and wiped a hand across the beaded sweat on her forehead.
 “When he taps out, I’ll let him go,” she said.

 The others had all quit, and were busy changing, or packing up, or just hanging out along the benches of the dojo.
 Molly glanced toward them with a twinge of jealous regret, and gave the bag another half-hearted punch.
 Her teacher slowed as he crossed the mat behind her.

 “Is everything all right?” he asked.
 Hesitant, like he wasn’t sure he should ask.

 “I’m fine,” she lied, avoiding his eyes.
 Lying had become a habit, lately.
 A necessary one, but she didn’t like doing it.
 Molly retrieved her water bottle from its spot on the bench, twisting the cap with fingers still tingling from the impact.
 “A little thirsty, that’s all.”

 “Have you given any more thought to the tournament?” he asked.
 “You still have a few days to sign up.”

 She thought about the last time she’d competed.
 It had been fun.
 Exciting.
 And the challenge had driven her, helped her focus, even helped her reign in her volatile temper…right up until she had lost control and nearly broken someone’s clavicle.

 No. Competition wasn’t a good idea.
 “I don’t think so,” she said.